OCA/bank-statement-import/account_statement_import_camt54/README.rst

 -  The migration of this module from 15.0 to 16.0 was financially supported by Camptocamp
 -  The migration of this module from 16.0 to 17.0 was financially supported by Camptocamp
+-  The migration of this module from 17.0 to 18.0 was financially supported by Camptocamp

 Maintainers